 School Board Member, Appointed by the State Board

 Lyndon Burnett is currently the school board president for Agate School District 300.
 From 1972-1976, Lydnon worked part time for Gene White Electric Company while attending Texas Tech University in Lubbock, Texas.
 In 1976, he worked for Brown & Root Construction Company for six months while obtaining Texas Real Estate License.
 From 1977-1980, he sold residential Real Estate and solicited residential mortgages.
 From 1981-1983, Lyndon was a Loan Officer for D. Ansley Company, Inc. a subsidiary of Frost Bank in San Antonio, Texas.
 He served as Real Estate Broker for the company and the job consisted of making commercial loans in the South Texas market for a variety of nationwide life insurance companies.
-1983-1993, Owned and operated Burnett Properties Company in San Antonio, Texas selling commercial, residential, and farm & ranch properties.
+From 1983-1993, he owned and operated Burnett Properties Company in San Antonio, Texas, selling commercial, residential, and farm & ranch properties.
 Since 1993, Lyndon has been managed J & V Diller Ranch LLC, a family owned cattle operation.
 Since 1993, he remains semi-active in Real Estate in Colorado as Lyndon D. Burnett, Broker.

 District Architect, Appointed by the Governor